-The Odyssey is a combination adventure and science fiction fantasy series about Jay Ziegler (Illya Woloshyn), an eleven year old kid living in British Columbia with his widowed mother, Val (Janet Hodgkinson).
+The Odyssey is a combination adventure and science fiction fantasy series about Jay Ziegler (Illya Woloshyn), an eleven-year-old kid living in British Columbia with his widowed mother, Val (Janet Hodgkinson).
 As the series opens, Jay is seen losing a chess game with his one true friend Donna Archipenko (Ashley Rogers) who is very smart, but crippled by polio in one leg.
 When she asks him what they should do next, Jay hesitates to answer, just as Keith Haldane (Tony Sampson), the leader of a local gang of kids that Jay is trying to get in with rides by on his bicycle.
 Keith asks Jay if he is coming by the tree fort later and makes fun of the two of them being together.
 After Keith leaves, Donna chides him, saying that all Keith wants to do is take away Jay’s antique telescope, (passed down to him by his father from his grandfather) and don’t expect her to save him when it happens.
 But Jay insists that he is just going to show it to the other kids and runs off to his house to get it.
 As Jay takes the telescope out of its wooden case, he looks at a picture of his father, and says “Sorry, dad.”
 Later after the telescope is brought and then taken by Keith and his gang as Donna predicted, she tells a dejected Jay, “Don’t get mad, get even.”
 While she creates a diversion, Jay circles around and climbs into the fort reclaiming the telescope, but he is spotted by Keith and his cronies.
 Jay tries to escape from them by grabbing onto a rope pulley on the side of the tree fort.
 Unfortunately the housing of the pulley breaks, causing Jay to fall precipitously to the ground and roll down the ravine, where he hits his head on some rocks, knocking him unconscious.
 The telescope falls also.
 Keith catches it, but fearing the consequences of what has happened throws the telescope into the nearby stream.

 Jay and his friends seek assistance from Feelgood to get past the first checkpoint on their way to the tower.

 The fall has caused Jay to go into a coma, which is symbolized by Jay descending down into lower regions on a elevator.
 When Jay exits the elevator, he is in another world, a Downworld society that turns out to be a strange combination of Mad Max, Kafka’s The Trial, the Wizard of Oz, and Orwell’s Animal Farm.
 The world is populated exclusively by kids who roam around in gangs and have no concept of the terms “home” or “father” when Jay says them.
 Everything that goes on in the Downworld is somehow based on artifacts or events from Jay’s Upworld life.
-The Downworld is ruled by a 15 year named Brad, who looks exactly like Jay’s deceased father.
+The Downworld is ruled by a 15-year-old teenager named Brad, who looks exactly like Jay’s deceased father.
 When Jay sees posters of him, he figures that Brad must know how he can return to his home in the Upworld.
 Donna, now called Alpha, is no longer crippled, and is there from Jay’s first steps in the Downworld to help him find his way.
 Keith is now called Flash, and although in the first episode he still bullies Jay by taking his telescope, by the end of the activities in both the Upworld and Downworld, Keith/Flash changes his mind about things.
 This is due in part to Jay standing up to him and his remorse about what has happened to Jay (again in both worlds).
 So Flash/Keith abandons his gang and sets off to help Jay with his quest also.
 The telescope continues to have great significance in many of the episodes.
 At the end of the first episode, Jay is dunked in the water by one of Flash’s gang members (played by the same kid who torments him in the Upworld).
 Instead of swimming back up immediately, Jay swims up to a pool at the edge of the Upworld where he briefly sees an apparition of his mom.
 “Come home, now” she pleads, but Jay replies, “No, I have to retrieve Dad’s telescope.”
 “Well, watch out for weirdos,” she warns, mimicking the last words she spoke to him before his fall from the tree.
 When Jay finally does resurface in the Downworld, Flash returns the telescope right after Jay is pulled out of the water.
 This corresponds to an operating room crisis for Jay in the Upworld, where he is on the brink of death, but then his condition suddenly stabilizes.